earth-mover/icechunk/spec/icechunk_spec.md

 ```

+### File Layout

+All data and metadata files are stored in a warehouse (typically an object store) using the following directory structure.

+- `$ROOT` base URI (s3, gcs, file, etc.)
+- `$ROOT/t/` state files
+- `$ROOT/s/` for the structure files
+- `$ROOT/a/` for attribute files
+- `$ROOT/m/` for array chunk manifests
+- `$ROOT/c/` for array chunks

 ### State File

-The **state file** records the current state of the store.
+The **state file** records the current state and history of the store.
-All transactions occur by updating or replacing the state file.
+All commits occur by creating a new state file and updating the pointer in the catalog to this new state file.
-The state file contains, at minimum, a pointer to the latest structure file snapshot.
+The state file contains a list of active (non-expired) snapshots.
+Each snapshot includes a pointer to the structure file for that snapshot.
-A state file doesn't actually have to be a file; responsibility for storing, retrieving, and updating a state file lies with the [catalog](#catalog), and different catalog implementations may do this in different ways.
-Below we describe the state file as a JSON file, which is the most straightforward implementation.

-The contents of the state file metadata must be compatible with the following JSON schema:
+The state file is a JSON file with the following JSON schema:

 [TODO: convert to JSON schema]